Contracts

 The AI detects sensible default rules during template analysis.
 Review and adjust them in the template field editor after activation.
 Invalid values show inline error messages immediately.

-Reviewing and Activating a Template
+Reviewing and activating a template

 Once analysis completes, the template moves to Draft status.
-Click the template to see the recommended name, template type, number of detected fields, and a list of all fields with their labels, types, and default values.
+Click the template to see:

 Review the fields to make sure the AI detected everything correctly.
 When you're satisfied, click Activate.

 During activation, the original document is processed to replace detected values with placeholder tags.
 A tagged version is created and stored, and the template content is indexed for search.
+The status then becomes Active.

 Only active templates can be used